arp242/z18n/README.md

     [..]
 Any other text for a time.Time is taken as a format string for time.Format.

+For example:

+    %(word upper_first)         Format in upper case.
+    %(word lower upper_first)   Format in lower case, and then upper-case the first letter.

 See the "Localisation of dates, numbers" section below for more details on number and date formatting.

 Variable values are always HTML-escaped by default unless you set `NoHTML` in the `Bundle`.
-You almost certainly want to set this for CLI and desktop apps, it's enabled by default as forgetting to do so for webapps can be potentially disastrous, whereas it "only" looks wrong for a CLI or desktop app.
+You almost certainly want to set this for CLI and desktop apps, it's enabled by default as forgetting to do so for webapps can be potentially disastrous, whereas it "only" looks wrong for a CLI or desktop app (but isn't dangerous).

 ### HTML tags
 Use `%[varname text]` as a placeholder for HTML tags; this is intended to be